Sciss/IntensityPalette/README.md

 ### building

-The project uses the simple-build-tool (sbt) 0.12 for building.
+The project uses sbt for building.
 A demo class is included which can be run through

     $ sbt test:run